Find your way with our blog

 8 steps to financial planning for small business owners

-Small business owners are often guilty of pouring everything they have into their ventures — can you relate?
-From the sweat of your brow to dipping into your personal bank account, you’re willing to do just about anything to make your entrepreneur dreams come to life.
-But remember that this should also include building a strong foundation for your business with solid financial planning
+Small business owners often pour everything they have into their ventures — can you relate?
+From sweat on your brow to dipping into your bank account, you’re willing to do almost anything to make your entrepreneur dreams come to life.
+But remember that this should also include building a strong foundation for your business with solid financial planning.

-When it comes to finance for business owners, having a thoughtful and intentional approach — including setting goals and priorities — as well as the tools to make business finance easier to manage, will set you on the path to financial well-being
+When it comes to finance for business owners, a thoughtful and intentional approach — including setting goals and priorities — and the tools to make business finance easier to manage will put you on the path to financial well-being

-Let’s explore some tips to give you greater control of your finances (personal and business) and much-needed peace of mind so you can focus on growing your business.
+Let’s explore some steps to give you greater control of your finances (personal and business) and much-needed peace of mind so you can focus on growing your business.

 Long-term snapshot

 What’s your long-term vision for your life?
 This is a great place to start.
-Go full pie-in-the-sky on this one: what does a day in the life look like for you, 10 years from now?
+Go full pie-in-the-sky on this one: what does a day in life look like for you ten years from now?
 How are you spending your time?
 Is this what financial freedom feels like?

-Paint the full picture with both broad and fine brushstrokes to really get an idea of what kind of life you’re building towards.
+Paint the whole picture with broad and fine brushstrokes to get an idea of what kind of life you’re building towards.

 3-year snapshot